 Dartmouth is less than three miles from Stoke Fleming by car, making this historic harbour town a natural place to visit for sightseeing, shopping or dining.
 As well as a host of individual shops and galleries, there are also supermarkets (a Sainsbury and Lidl at the top of Dartmouth and an M&S food and Co-op in the centre) for taking care of groceries and other practical matters.

-Stoke Fleming has a well-stocked shop on the main road through the village.
+Stoke Fleming has a well-stocked shop and post office situated on the main road that runs through the village.
 You’ll find it just as the A379 bends sharply (to the left if you’re coming from Dartmouth; to the right if you’re coming from Start Bay/Kingsbridge).
 You can find out more about the shop and its services on its Facebook page.

 There’s also a mini-supermarket at the petrol station, which is by the entrance to the village (coming from Dartmouth) on the A379.

 St Peter’s Church in Stoke Fleming, a 13th century building which underwent major reconstruction in 1871, is situated just off Church Road in the centre of the village.
 The 18th century bells were restored in 2016 following the award of a grant from the Lottery fund.
-You can find out more about the project, the history of St Peters and the work of the bell ringers here: https://www.stokeflemingtower.org/.
+You can find out more about the project, the history of St Peters and the work of the bell ringers on the church website.

 Just over two miles from Stoke Fleming in the unspoilt village of Strete, you’ll find Seaway House, a three-bedroom detached house with a lovely private garden.

 About a mile from Dartmouth and a few minutes’ drive from Stoke Fleming, Warren House is located on the beautiful grounds of Little Dartmouth Farm.
 This cosy former farmworker’s cottage is ideal for those in search of tranquillity.